PHRAPL/PHRAPL.github.io/Content/2021-NMNH-workshop/NMNH.tutorials.md

 ## **[Tutorial 2:](https://phrapl.github.io/Content/2021-NMNH-workshop/NMNH.ab.PHRAPL.tutorial2.html)** Divergence with gene flow vs. secondary contact

-* Part 1: Perform sensitivity analyses in subsets of loci.
+* **Part 1:** Perform sensitivity analyses in subsets of loci.
 The analysis includes haploid and diploid data.
-Dataset of 2 populations *Plethodon* salamanders. <br/>
+Dataset of 2 populations of *Plethodon* salamanders. <br/>
->> Do I need more data?
-This analysis can help you answer that question.
+> ** – Do I need more data? ** This analysis can help you answer that question.
-* Part 2: Compare models with gene flow that occurred at different time intervals.
+* **Part 2:** Compare models with gene flow that occurred at different time intervals.
 Dataset of 2 unisexual and sexual species of *Ambystoma* salamanders. <br/>

 Recommended reads of empirical examples:
 * Morales AE, Jackson N, Dewey T, O’Meara BC, Carstens BC (2017) [Speciation with gene flow in North American *Myotis* bats](https://academic.oup.com/sysbio/article/66/3/440/2682289).
 Systematic Biology.
 66:440-452. <br/>